Consumer Medicine Information (CMI)

 or if it is discoloured or cloudy.

-If you are not sure whether you should use this medicine, talk to your doctor or pharmacist.
+If you are not sure whether you should use this medicine, talk to your doctor, nurse

 Before you are given it